 1750's Langley House: Built by Sir John Cope Freeman.
 He had the main road through the village diverted around a large pond in front of his new house that kept villagers away from the house, but created a rather sharp bend that traffic still has to contend with today.

 1760's Cecil Lodge: Built early in the decade, it was presented to Lord Cranbourne (later the Earl of Salisbury) upon his marriage.
 The house was badly damaged by fire in the 1930's and was demolished in 1953.

 1763 Hunton Bridge: Luke Lewin, an Abbots Langley bricklayer, was engaged to erect a bridge across the River Gade at Hunton Bridge.
 This was to replace an earlier bridge (which may have been of wooden construction or even a ford or watersplash).
 Unfortunately the camber of the bridge was rather steep and following a fatal accident, in which a carriage overturned negotiating a sharp bend, it was re-built in 1808.

 c1776 A Poor House existed in the village at this time, believed to be in the area opposite St Lawrence Church.
 In 1776 it housed forty, mainly elderly or infirm, people.
 By 1790 this had increased to ninety inmates.
-Closing in 1838 as a result of the 'New Poor Law' of 1836, the poor of the area were then housed in the new Union workhouse at Watford.
+Closing 1838, the poor of the area were then housed in a new workhouse at Watford.

 1797 The Grand Junction Canal (renamed the Grand Union Canal in 1929) reached Hunton Bridge, having been started in Brentford in 1793.